SWaTEval/evaluation-target/README.md

 # SWaTEval Evaluation Target

-An evaluation target for the SWaTEval framework
+An evaluation target for the SWaTEval framework.

+This repository has been published as a part of the following paper.
+Please consider citing this paper if you use our work in your research.

+> Borcherding, A.; Penkov, N.; Giraud, M. and Beyerer, J. (2023).
+SWaTEval: An Evaluation Framework for Stateful Web Application Testing.
+In Proceedings of the 9th International Conference on Information Systems Security and Privacy - ICISSP

 # How to run